-With just a minimum spend of $300, the Maybank Platinum Visa card is a good choice for the payment of utilities bills.
+With just a minimum spend of S$300 (for both local spending and foreign currency spending), the Maybank Platinum Visa card is a good choice for the payment of utilities.

 Perfect for low spenders.

-For a spending of $300 per month in a quarter, the maximum cash rebate would be $30, which translates to 3.33%.
+For spending of S$300 per month in a quarter, the maximum quarterly cashback would be S$30, which translates to 3.33%.